Reckadon/ReinforcementLearning-MortalKombat-3/README.md

 ```
 > You can use any other directory on your system as well, but then you need to set a system environment variable `DIAMBRAROMSPATH=/absolute/path/to/roms/folder/`

-tip : For ROMs , fint the game on diambra docs and check for search keywords and feed them to Gr0k , verify SHA  ~ worked for mortal kombat 3  :)
+tip : For ROMs , find the game on diambra docs and check for search keywords and feed them to Gr0k , verify SHA  ~ worked for mortal kombat 3  :)

 Copy your UMK3 ROM file to the directory: